For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 In our latest Student Money Survey, we took a look at how student spending in Manchester compares to the national average.

-We found that the average rent is £459.
-This is a lot higher than the national average – but it's worth remembering that this can vary depending on whether you're living in halls or private housing.
+We found that the average rent is £418.
+That's around £20 below the national average – but it's worth remembering that this can vary depending on whether you're living in halls or private housing.

 Monthly student living expenses in Manchester